ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d1 - b - CSS - Intro and Selectors.md

 • (brief) Inheritance
-  • Some CSS property values set on parent elements are inherited by their child elements (eg. `font-family`)
+  • Some CSS property values set on parent elements are inherited by their child elements (e.g. `font-family`)
-  • Some aren't (eg. `width`)
+  • Some aren't (e.g. `width`)
   • full list: https://stackoverflow.com/a/5612360/11298742